Endianness: Origin

+Characteristics

 Computer memory consists of a sequence of storage cells (smallest addressable units); in machines that support byte addressing, those units are called bytes.
 Each byte is identified and accessed in hardware and software by its memory address.
 If the total number of bytes in memory is n, then addresses are enumerated from 0 to n − 1.

 Computer programs often use data structures or fields that may consist of more data than can be stored in one byte.
-In the context of this article where its type cannot be arbitrarily complicated, a "field" consists of a consecutive sequence of bytes and represents a "simple data value" which – at least potentially – can be manipulated by one single hardware instruction.
+In the context of this article where its type cannot be arbitrarily complicated, a field consists of a consecutive sequence of bytes and represents a simple data value which – at least potentially – can be manipulated by one single hardware instruction.
 On most systems, the address of a multi-byte simple data value is the address of its first byte (the byte with the lowest address).
+There are exceptions to this rule – for example, the Add instruction of the IBM 1401 addresses variable-length fields at their low-order (highest-addressed) position with their lengths being defined by a word mark set at their high-order (lowest-addressed) position.
+When an operation such as addition is performed, the processor begins at the low-order positions at the high addresses of the two fields and works its way down to the high-order.

-Another important attribute of a byte being part of a "field" is its "significance".
+Another important attribute of a byte being part of a field is its significance.

 These attributes of the parts of a field play an important role in the sequence the bytes are accessed by the computer hardware, more precisely: by the low-level algorithms contributing to the results of a computer instruction.

 Numbers

 Positional number systems (mostly base 2, or less often base 10) are the predominant way of representing and particularly of manipulating integer data by computers.
 In pure form this is valid for moderate sized non-negative integers, e.g. of C data type unsigned.
-In such a number system, the value of a digit which it contributes to the whole number is determined not only by its value as a single digit, but also by the position it holds in the complete number, called its significance.
+In such a number system, the value of a digit that contributes to the whole number is determined not only by its value as a single digit, but also by the position it holds in the complete number, called its significance.
 These positions can be mapped to memory mainly in two ways: